Scientific deep-dive

 STEP-1 dose-response — approximate mean body-weight reduction at each titration step vs the 2.4 mg maintenance endpoint at 68 weeks.
 The 0.25 mg step is the closest published-trial approximation of a microdose; no trial holds patients at sub-therapeutic doses for sustained periods.[1]

-Two important caveats about reading these numbers as support for microdosing:
+Two caveats before reading these numbers as support for microdosing:

-1. The early weight loss at lower doses is partly a function of the novelty effect — any patient who starts a reduced-calorie intervention loses weight in the first 4 weeks, and that effect fades as the body adapts.
-The STEP-1 placebo arm lost about 0.5% in the first 4 weeks [1], so the true drug-attributable loss at 0.25 mg is closer to 1% than 1.5%.
+- The early weight loss at lower doses is partly a novelty effect — anyone starting a reduced-calorie intervention loses weight in the first month, and that fades as the body adapts.
+The STEP-1 placebo arm lost about 0.5% in the first 4 weeks[1], so the true drug-attributable loss at 0.25 mg is closer to 1% than 1.5%.

-2. STEP-1 does not include a maintenance arm at 0.25 mg, 0.5 mg, 1.0 mg, or 1.7 mg.
-No one in the trial stayed at those doses for 6 months or a year.
-Whether low-dose semaglutide produces meaningful sustained weight loss at a steady sub-therapeutic dose over many months is not established by published trial data.
-The closest approximation is the data from the SUSTAIN diabetes trials, which used lower maintenance doses (0.5 mg and 1.0 mg) for diabetes management — and those trials reported modest weight-loss effects as secondary endpoints (3-5 kg over 52 weeks at 1.0 mg) but they were in a diabetic population with different metabolic profiles.
+- STEP-1 has no maintenance arm at 0.25, 0.5, 1.0, or 1.7 mg.
+No one stayed at those doses for six months or a year.
+Whether low-dose semaglutide produces meaningful sustained weight loss at a steady sub-therapeutic dose is not established by any published trial.
+The SUSTAIN diabetes program used lower maintenance doses (0.5 and 1.0 mg) and reported modest weight loss as a secondary endpoint, but in a diabetic population with a different metabolic profile — it is not a clean answer to the obesity microdosing question.

 Why patients try microdosing

-1. Cost.
-A lower dose means fewer units per week, which means a vial lasts longer, which reduces monthly cost.
-This is the single biggest driver of the practice in compounded-telehealth patients.
+- Cost.
+A lower dose means fewer units per week, so a compounded vial lasts longer and the monthly cost drops.
+This is the single biggest driver among compounded-telehealth patients.

-2. Side effect tolerance.
-Patients who had severe nausea or GI intolerance on the full titration ramp sometimes try staying at a lower dose step indefinitely as a tolerable compromise.
+- Side-effect tolerance.
+Patients with severe nausea or GI intolerance on the full ramp sometimes hold a lower step as a tolerable compromise.
+Notably, the established fix for GI side effects is slower titration and standard GI-management strategies (Wharton 2022[4]), not abandoning effective dosing.

-3. Maintenance after weight loss.
-Patients who reached their goal weight and want to prevent regain sometimes try stepping the dose down rather than stopping entirely.
-There is no FDA-approved maintenance protocol for this use case.
+- Maintenance after weight loss.
+Patients at goal weight who want to prevent regain sometimes step the dose down rather than stopping.
+There is no FDA-approved reduced-dose maintenance protocol for this.

 The off-label framework — what “off-label” actually means

-Any dose below the FDA-approved maintenance is off-label for chronic weight management [4, 5].
-Off-label use is legal — the FDA does not regulate how licensed prescribers write prescriptions, and off-label prescribing is a normal and sometimes appropriate part of medical practice.
-But off-label use also means [5]:
+Any dose below the FDA-approved maintenance is off-label for chronic weight management[5][6].
+Off-label use is legal — the FDA does not regulate how licensed prescribers write prescriptions, and off-label prescribing is a normal part of practice.
+But it also means:

-• The dose has not been evaluated by the FDA for the specific indication and dose combination.
+- The dose has not been evaluated by the FDA for that specific indication and dose combination.

-• Insurance coverage for the off-label dose may be refused, especially for the commercial weight-management indication where PAs are already strict.
+- Insurance coverage for the off-label dose may be refused, especially for the commercial weight-management indication where prior authorizations are already strict.

 The practical safety profile of low-dose use